-In addition, by removing the hook, we can prevent Matomo from placing analysis cookies on your device.
+In addition, by removing the check mark on this site, we can prevent Matomo from counting your visit at all.
 In this case, a cookie will be set to indicate to us that you have objected to its use.

 Please note that the respective settings regarding cookies are only effective for your currently used device and your currently used browser.
 If you are using a different device or browser, you will usually have to change the settings again.
 We also support the “Do not Track” function of your browser.
 This allows you to actively tell us via your browser settings whether you wish your activities to be recorded or not.
 If you have activated “Do not Track”, your activities will not be recorded.